 Store at room temperature away from moisture and heat.
 Do not freeze.
 Keep the bottle tightly closed when not in use.

 Since Vision Clear is used when needed, you may not be on a dosing schedule.
 If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 An overdose of tetrahydrozoline ophthalmic is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

 Keep Vision Clear out of the reach of children.
 Certain eye medications can cause serious medical problems in a young child who accidentally sucks on or swallows medicine from the eye dropper.

 What should I avoid while taking Vision Clear?

 Do not use this medication while wearing contact lenses.
 Vision Clear may contain a preservative that can discolor soft contact lenses.
 Wait at least 15 minutes after using this medicine before putting in your contact lenses.

 Vision Clear side effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

+Vision Clear may cause serious side effects.
 Stop using Vision Clear and call your doctor at once if you have:

 ongoing or worsening eye redness;